-- 1. Existing Mitigation.
+- Existing Mitigation.
 The City of Glendale, including GWP and the Glendale Fire Department, has already implemented wildfire mitigation steps throughout many parts of the City.
-For a given set of assets, if existing mitigation measures already provide a sufficient level of protection against ignition or spread, then other assets without existing mitigation would be addressed first. - 2.
-Time Commitment.
-Some mitigation projects can be completed quickly, while other projects require a significant investment of time, perhaps due to licensing or permitting issues. - 3.
-Cost.
+For a given set of assets, if existing mitigation measures already provide a sufficient level of protection against ignition or spread, then other assets without existing mitigation would be addressed first. - Time Commitment.
+Some mitigation projects can be completed quickly, while other projects require a significant investment of time, perhaps due to licensing or permitting issues. - Cost.
 Total investment (and on-going operating and maintenance costs) to mitigate each project will be considered, as different solutions can have different costs for a relatively equivalent outcome.
-For example, moving assets underground often has the highest cost, so if a lower-cost alternative can provide an equivalent level of mitigation, then selecting a higher-cost solution must provide significant advantages in some other criterion. - 4.
-Engineering Studies.
-The most appropriate engineering solution will be determined by conducting studies that incorporate all of the above elements (existing mitigation, timeframe, and cost to implement and maintain), in addition to the specific engineering challenges and issues that must be overcome.
-For example, undergrounding a project may not be feasible given existing (conflicting) underground assets, or significant impediments to burial (e.g., rocky ground).
+For example, moving assets underground often has the highest cost, so if a lower-cost alternative can provide an equivalent level of mitigation, then selecting a higher-cost solution must provide significant advantages in some other criterion.

+Engineering Studies will refine the mitigation plan.
+The most appropriate engineering solution will be determined by conducting studies that incorporate all the above elements (existing mitigation, timeframe, and cost to implement and maintain) to the specific engineering challenges and issues that must be overcome.
 Depending upon the outcome of these detailed engineering studies to determine corrective actions, mitigating activities may include: